 The biggest drawback of these sinks is their lack of storage.
-In properties that are up for sale or rent, it could be a deterrent to potential buyers or renters.
-Of course, you can also combat that by installing other bathroom storage solutions so that there’s never a question of whether there’s enough space.
-Some pedestal sinks cost more than vanities, but they’re generally worth the investment for the above-mentioned reasons, as well as many others.
+It could deter potential buyers or renters from properties up for sale or rent.
+Of course, you can also combat that by installing other bathroom storage solutions so there’s never a question of whether there’s enough space.
+Some pedestal sinks cost more than vanities, but they’re generally worth the investment for the above-mentioned reasons and many others.

 How Can I Store Bathroom Essentials with a Pedestal Sink?

-There are several different options for bathroom storage when you’re facing a pedestal sink.
-Depending on whether you want to renovate and create more built-in, hard storage or you just want to head to the local discount store and pick up some unique options, you’ll find plenty of solutions out there.
-Check out sites like Pinterest and Houzz for inspiration on bathroom storage when you’re lacking the space.
+There are several options for bathroom storage when facing a pedestal sink.
+Depending on whether you want to renovate and create more built-in hard storage or you just want to head to the local discount store and pick up some unique options, you’ll find plenty of solutions out there.
+Check out sites like Pinterest and Houzz for inspiration on bathroom storage when you lack space.

 You can also consider using the bathroom door for storage.
-Over-the-door hooks are great for towels, robes, etc. Shoe organizers and dedicated door storage caddies are also available so that you can store all kinds of items, including toiletries, beauty items, and more.
-You don’t have to spend a fortune on bathroom storage if you get creative, and in most instances, people will never be the wiser.
+Over-the-door hooks are great for towels, robes, etc. Shoe organizers and dedicated door storage caddies are also available to store all kinds of items, including toiletries, beauty items, and more.
+You don’t have to spend a fortune on bathroom storage if you get creative; in most instances, people will never be the wiser.

 Mason jars are great for countertop storage.
-They look nicer than traditional bathroom accessories and they are easy to clean, which is essential in a bathroom.
-Consider repurposing an old ladder to create a towel rack, if you’ve got the space.
+They look nicer than traditional bathroom accessories and are easy to clean, which is essential in a bathroom.
+Consider repurposing an old ladder to create a towel rack if you’ve got the space.
 Otherwise, you can look into over-the-toilet storage cabinets.
-There are plenty of prefabricated storage cabinets and shelving units out there in every material from plastic to premium hardwood, and in every budget range.
+Plenty of prefabricated storage cabinets and shelving units exist in every material, from plastic to premium hardwood, and in every budget range.

 Other Great Bathroom Storage Options Include: